jfhbrook/jfhbrook.github.io/_posts/2011-04-04-what-didnt-work.md

 Science and engineering tends to report in the affirmative.
 Most papers and documentations focus on what *did* work, and what *was* shown as a result.
 Moreover, scientific writing doesn't even really talk about the *particulars* of how something was done.
 For example, in my thesis (as-written), I showed multiple code snippets and described their function.
 This was uncool in the eyes of my thesis committee.

 In contrast, most of the technical articles I've been reading lately haven't been journal papers, but startup blogs, code tutorials and READMEs.
 These sorts of documents, in fact, focus on exactly what I did in my thesis---that is, the particulars of how something was done, complete with code snippets.
 Moreover, most hackers don't care about such things as professional style.
 In fact, many would call hackers markedly *un*professional.
 For example, James [did a presentation on dnode that had *expletives* in it](http://substack.net/posts/9aabb1/slides-from-my-dnode-talk-at-parisoma).
 It's a pretty good presentation, right?
-But there aren't very many venues where ``fuck yea callbacks'' would be appropriate, especially outside the hacker community.
+But there aren't very many venues where "fuck yea callbacks" would be appropriate, especially outside the hacker community.

 Of course, this is an extreme example.
-In my thesis, even speaking in the second person constitutes a ``situation.''
+In my thesis, even speaking in the second person constitutes a "situation."
 It's being published, after all.

 ### Anyways.